prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 Here's the deal:

-If you're looking for the best (and the smallest) ATX cases money can buy, you've come to the right place.
+If you're looking for the best (and the smallest) [ATX](https://www.pcmag.com/encyclopedia/term/38148/atx-motherboard){: target="_blank"} cases money can buy, you've come to the right place.
 I've procured the ultimate list of the smallest ATX cases on the market.

 ## The Smallest ATX Cases